-We all have a heard a quote “If there were no teachers, All other professions would not exist” As we celebrates #HappyTeachersDay we forget the difficulties teachers are facing nowadays.
+We all have heard the quote “If there were no teachers, All other professions would not exist” As we celebrate #HappyTeachersDay we forget the difficulties teachers are facing nowadays.
 From job appointments to salary to pensions.
-So, being a teacher, i decided today to write a blog post on the issues & problems of teachers which i heard and also some of them experienced in my teaching profession.
+So, being a teacher, I decided today to write a blog post on the issues & problems of teachers which i heard about and also some of them experienced in my teaching profession.

 So here are they as follows:

-The very first problem after completion if the Diploma or Degree Course in D.T.Ed or B.Ed/M.Ed respectively is the appointment of the teachers in the school.
-Now this process has been changed from time to time and this also depends to the type of the institution a teacher wants to work as a teacher.
+The very first problem after completion of the Diploma or Degree Course in D.T.Ed or B.Ed/M.Ed respectively is the appointment of the teachers in the school.
+Now, this process has changed from time to time and this also depends on the type of institution a teacher wants to work as a teacher.

-Institution such as private schools offer jobs on the basis of interview and by looking at the calibre ans marks of the students.
-But these jobs are restricted to low salaries where a teacher earns less amount of salary where it is almost impossible to bear the cost of his own expenses.
+An institution such as private schools offers jobs based on interviews and by looking at the calibre and marks of the students.
+But these jobs are restricted to low salaries where a teacher earns less amount of salary and it is almost impossible to bear the cost of his expenses.

-Entrance exams such as TET are just another issue which have imposed by several states in India in order to stop bribe and corruption and will give appointments to only those teachers who will crack or passed the exams.
-But unfortunately as it is seen in Maharashtra State the corruption has not decreased but increased enormously.
+Entrance exams such as TET and CTET are just another issue which has been imposed by several states in India to stop bribes and corruption and will give appointments to only those teachers who will crack or pass the exams.
+But unfortunately, as it is seen in Maharashtra State corruption has not decreased but increased enormously.
 As, recently, there were many cases found of making fake exam results of the teachers who gave exams in MAHA-TET Exams.

-I will request the Government of the Maharashtra and the Government of India to cancel entrance exams like TET and grant jobs to teachers on the basis of certificates of their respective Diploma and Degree Courses.
+I will request the Government of Maharashtra and the Government of India to cancel entrance exams like TET and grant jobs to teachers based on certificates of their respective Diploma and Degree Courses.

-When a student who takes admission in a B.Ed course has already been selected as per the merit level and has also passed the degree by giving exams then why the student has to appear for an entrance exam to get the job?
-And at what cost where there is so much corruption involved?
+When a student took admission to a B.Ed course the candidate has already been selected as per the merit level and has also passed the degree by giving exams then why the student has to appear for an entrance exam to get the job?
+And at what cost, where there is so much corruption involved?